4 Easy Ways To Get Coding Experience

-I'm quite sure that in your local community (or, look further out), there will be someone who needs to have his website setup and needs volunteers to do that.
+I'm sure that in your local community (or, look further out), someone needs to have his website set up and needs volunteers to do that.

 Volunteering is great because:

-You get to learn a real-world skill on a real-world problem, for free.
+You can learn a real-world skill on a real-world problem for free.

-Volunteering looks beautifully on your CV, and it's one of those tiny things that may make you stand out during the hiring process.
+Volunteering looks great on your CV, and it's one of those tiny things that may make you stand out during the hiring process.

 According to this article on StackOverflow, volunteering for a nonprofit organization can help you land a software engineering role.